Your Guide to Sports Card and other Trading Card Terminology, Abbreviations, and Jargon

 Book/Booklet - "Book" or "Booklet" cards are two or more cards that are combined together and open like a book.
 These cards typically feature autographs, relics, or both.

-Bounty - Bounty is a monetary reward offered for a specific card.
+Bounty - a Bounty is a monetary reward offered for a specific card.
 Bounties are often advertised by a business or collector who is looking for a specific card, from a specific set - and most commonly in a new product release.
 Rather than buying boxes and boxes of a product, an interested party will simply offer a bounty for the specific card they are looking for.

 Breaking - Breaking refers to the practice of live-streaming the opening boxes of a product and then distributing the cards to a group of paying customers.
 Breakers sell "slots" to their breaks, and customers receive a defined portion of the opened product.
 Breaking has become a major business within the trading card world.